Life Insurance and Family Law (A Primer)

 As discussed above regarding spousal support, the amount of insurance should bear a reasonable relationship to the remaining total child support obligation.
-Consideration should be given to the use of a decreasing term policy or several different layered policies of different terms and amounts to provide for decreasing amounts of coverage to take into consideration the fact that the total support liability decreases as the child's age increases.
+Consideration should be given by the Orange County divorce attorney to the use of a decreasing term policy or several different layered policies of different terms and amounts to provide for decreasing amounts of coverage to take into consideration the fact that the total support liability decreases as the child’s age increases.
 For example, the order could provide for a policy of $500,000 for ten years, a policy of $250,000 for the first five years, and a policy of $125,000 for the last three years.

 Application for New Insurance to Satisfy Needs in a Divorce

 Under California Family Code Section 2010(d), the court may order the obligor spouse to cooperate in the application for a new life insurance policy.
-This code section gives the family law trial court jurisdiction to make orders "that are appropriate concerning … [t]he support of either party."
+This code section gives the family law court jurisdiction to make orders “that are appropriate concerning … [t]he support of either party.”